Greece urges international lenders to let it delay pension reform plan - sources

 But the Greek government is resisting a commitment to pass a law merging supplementary pension funds by November because the plan would effectively mean a further cut in pensions for many Greeks - undermining the government's stated pledge to avoid new reductions in wages and pensions, one Greek official said.

-A senior Greek government official cautioned that Greece and its EU/IMF lenders had yet to officially discuss the issue of pension reform in the current review and that documents on pension system viability had been exchanged in previous talks.

-Another source close to the matter and an official close to the EU/IMF troika said the IMF was pushing Athens to complete all reforms including pensions before the program ended but that there was room for flexibility depending on progress made by Greece on other fronts.
+Another source close to the matter and an official close to the EU/IMF troika said that the IMF is pushing Athens to complete all reforms including pensions before the programme ends but that there was room for flexibility depending on progress made by Greece on other fronts.

 "This is a very sensitive issue for the Greek government politically," the official close to the lenders said.